Developing a Theory of Change

 Introduction to Evaluation Design

+Well-designed evaluations save time and money, delivering useful insights that enable evidence-based decisions.
 This hands-on training course provides practical guidance on how to refine the focus of an evaluation, ensuring that the scope and methods are realistic and robust.